zencart/documentation/content/user/running/broken_padlock.md

 ![Firefox Insecure Cart](/images/ff_broken_padlock.png)

-Some browers will simply display a message saying "Not Secure" like this:
+Some browsers will simply display a message saying "Not Secure" like this:

 ![Insecure Cart](/images/insecure_cart.png)